John Kramer is widely recognized as freedom’s PR man.

 - Arizona Freedom Club PAC v.
 Bennett, in which the Supreme Court struck down the “matching funds” provision of Arizona’s campaign finance “Clean Elections” Act as an unconstitutional violation of free speech.

 Kramer received a bachelor’s degree in journalism from New Mexico State University.
+In 2014, NMSU selected him as a distinguished alumnus, an honor given to fewer than 450 alumni since the award’s inception in 1956.
 He received his graduate training in journalism at the University of Nevada-Reno, where he taught introductory journalism.
-In his spare time Kramer enjoys working on his versions of the great American novel and oil painting.